On nondegeneracy conditions for the Levi map in higher codimension: a survey: Discussing the Theorem of Beloshapka

+\begin{rem} If these equivalent conditions are satisfied, then the solution space $S$ has a direct sum decomposition (integral representation):

-If $\Omega$ is convex, and the characteristic set $V_P=\{\xi\in\C^d\ |\ P(\zeta)=0\}$ is a proper subvariety, then the system has distinguished solutions, the so-called exponential-polynomial solutions: linear combinations of solutions of the type $\Theta(u)=\theta(u)e^{\zeta\cdot u}$ where $\theta$ is a $q$-vector with polynomial components and $\zeta$ any point in $V_P$.
-The Fundamental Principle of Ehrenpreis-Palamodov states that every smooth solution is the limit of a sequence of exponential-polynomial solutions (\cite{Ho}, Theorem 7.6.14).
+where $\mathcal{P}(\zeta)\subset\C[X_1,\hdots,X_d]^{m}$ are finitely dimensional spaces of polynomials, depending on $P$.
+In the general situation, only assuming that $V_P\not=\C^d$, the Fundamental Principle of Ehrenpreis-Palamodov states that every smooth solution is still the limit of a sequence of exponential-polynomial solutions (\cite{Ho}, Theorem 7.6.14). \end{rem}

-Assume that $\Theta(u)=\theta(u)e^{\zeta\cdot u}$ is a solution of our system.
-Then, by using the non-degeneracy hypothesis we get that $\zeta=0$, that is, the only characteristic value is 0.
-This gives $V_P=\{0\}$, in particular the characteristic set is finite and thus the degrees of the polynomial parts of the exponential-polynomial solutions are bounded by a single constant.
-Thus the holomorphic solutions of the system are polynomials.
-We can obtain precise estimates of the degrees of these polynomials: $\mathrm{deg}_uf_0\le 1$, $\mathrm{deg}_uf_2=0$, $\mathrm{deg}_uf_1\le 1$ and $\mathrm{deg}_ug_0\le 2$.
+Thus the solution space of (\ref{system}) is finite dimensional.
+In particular the degrees of the polynomial solutions are bounded by a single constant, depending only on the system, that is, on the Levi map of the submanifold at the origin.